wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 4. Column selection for display

 == Changelog ==

+= 2.2 =
+* New: Product Variation support for WooCommerce 1.4+
+* Fix: Minor fix for retrieving License Key for WordPress Multisite
+* Fix: Hide variations in Smart Manager, if parent product is deleted
+* Fix: Better security by preventing SQL injection
+* Fix: Minor fix for loading products using page navigation
+* Updated: "Search Text Field" trigger time changed from half second to one second
+* Updated: Show product variations while searching for category

 = 2.1 =
 * Fixed: Asking to install WooCommerce when WooCommerce is already installed